-Those who undergo treatment at a long-term drug and alcohol rehab at Ocean Breeze Recovery Center will benefit from this type of programming in a number of ways.
+Those who undergo treatment at a long-term drug and alcohol rehab at Ocean Breeze Recovery Center will benefit from this type of program in a number of ways.
 As stated earlier, those who spend extended time in a Florida long-term treatment program will have more time to understand the underlying causes of their addiction and will also have sufficient time to resolve any and all issues pertaining to their substance abuse.
 Longer periods of time in treatment gives clients the best chance at achieving and maintaining meaningful long-term recovery.

 Long-term residential treatment will also benefit clients by providing a safe environment to stay clean and sober that is secure, empowering, and supervised 24 hours a day.
 When the temptations and triggers from their home are environment removed, those who are in a long-term drug and alcohol treatment program can solely place all their focus on getting the tools, support and encouragement they need to truly break free from their addiction.
 Additionally, longer stays in drug treatment allow clients to fully rest their bodies and minds so they can become physically and mentally healthy.

 Most long-term addiction programs feature both clinical and medical staff, and they offer a wide variety of treatment options that can be individually tailored to your specific needs.
 Along with treatment options such as medical care, long-term facilities also should feature group, individual, and holistic drug treatment options that are appropriate for your particular situation.
 Additionally, long-term treatment centers in Florida need to offer education and training in essential life and coping skills, relapse prevention education and other services which are essential to long-term recovery.
-At Ocean Breeze Recovery we offer gender specific drug rehab programs for women & men addicted to drugs & alcohol.
+At Ocean Breeze Recovery, we offer gender specific drug rehab programs for women & men addicted to drugs & alcohol.

 Additionally, family involvement is another crucial element in a quality long-term addiction treatment program.
 Addiction is seen as a family disease and the whole family needs to be involved in the treatment process so that the family dynamic is restored and conducive for recovery.
 Long-term addiction treatment should also include dual diagnosis treatment options in the event that you’re dealing with a co-occurring mental illness and your substance abuse.
 Additionally, outpatient drug rehab may be suggested after the initial long-term treatment period to offer continued support.